A programme for leaders who want to be more inclusive: to lead diverse teams, serve diverse customers and work with diverse stakeholders.

 five participants: £20,000

-We are offering five bursaries on each programme for exceptional individuals who are unable to pay the full fee.
+We are offering bursaries on each programme for exceptional individuals who are unable to pay the full fee.

 If you are interested in this programme please write to: